 Technical standards to manage air pollution

-In July, 2017 the Sarnia refinery registered to the Ministry of the Environment and Climate Change’s (MOECC) Technical Standards Registry under Ontario Regulation 419/05.
-This Industry Technical Standard, commonly referred to as the Benzene Technical Standard, is specific to Petroleum Refineries in Ontario and aims to minimize benzene emissions.
+In July 2017, the Sarnia refinery was registered to the Ministry of the Environment, Conservation and Parks’ (MECP) Technical Standards Registry under Ontario Regulation 419/05.
+This industry technical standard, commonly referred to as the Benzene Technical Standard, is specific to petroleum refineries in Ontario and aims to minimize benzene emissions.

 Property line monitoring is required by the Benzene Technical Standard and provides a means for measuring progress in other required programs aimed at minimizing benzene emissions.
 These programs include requirements to minimize benzene emissions from storage tanks, equipment leaks, sewage treatment operations and at product loading locations.